hernandt80/scientewt/README.md

 ## science WT

+### Installation:

+1. Clone repo from github using HTTPS or SSH
+2. Install Docker, if you don't already have it
+3. Open a terminal and move into the project's path.
+4. Excecute: docker-compose up -d
+5. Open a browser and access to FastApi url: http://localhost:8002/docs

 ### Endpoints details:

 :octocat: Get Top Payers By Hcpcs Code (states that better pay for a given cpt code)